albertoventurini/wordle-kata/README.md

 2. Wordle game

 ### Single word
-As a user, I can try to guess a word, so that I get visual feedback on which letters are correct or incorrect.
+As a user, I want to guess a word, so that I get visual feedback on which letters are correct or incorrect.

 The application chooses a random 5-letter word from a dictionary.
 The user can enter a word (either via standard input or another way) and the application provides a sequence of color-coded